victoria-peinado/Desarrollo-Gesti-n-de-Publicidad/README.md

 ## **Running the Application**

 ### **Start the Backend**
-Make sure you are inside the `backend` folder:
+Make sure you are inside the `Back` folder:
 - Development mode:
     ```sh
     npm run start:dev